mrismanaziz/Reforestation/README.md

-## I adopted my dog from a blacksmith.
-As soon as we got home he made a bolt for the door.
+## I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.